 The Friesau mill and Torgau facility generate electricity for minimal incremental costs, all of which is sold, providing a stable revenue source unrelated to lumber prices.
-Both the Friesau mill and Torgau facility can sell surplus electricity at market prices or pursuant to special tariffs under the Renewable Energy Act.
-In 2022, as a result of higher energy prices, the Friesau mill primarily sold energy at market prices which were generally higher.
-After its acquisition, the Torgau facility also moved to predominantly selling its energy at market prices.
+Both the Friesau mill and Torgau facility can sell surplus electricity at market prices or pursuant to special tariff rates under the Renewable Energy Act.
+In 2023, the Friesau mill and Torgau facility primarily sold energy at their special tariff rates which were generally higher than market prices.